varugheseben/edurek-data_science/DataScience/Statistics/Introduction.md

 ## Descriptive Statistics
   This branch focus on summarizing and describing the features of specific data set.
 It doesn't try to make conclusions beyond the data at hand; it simply paints a clear picture of what the data looks like.
    1. **Measure of Central Tendency** :  Finding the middle of the data (Eg: Mean, Median, Mode)

-   2. **Meausre of Dispersion** : Understanding how 'spread out' the data is (Eg: Range, Variance, Standard Deviation)
+   2. **Meausure of Dispersion** : Understanding how 'spread out' the data is (Eg: Range, Variance, Standard Deviation)

    3. **Visualiztions** : Using tools like histogram, pie chart and scatter plot to see trends visually.

-   2. Inferential Statistics
+## Inferential Statistics
      This branch uses small sample of data to make 'inferences' or generalizarions about a much larger population.
      Since you can’t always survey every single person or item in the world, you use math to determine how likely your sample results are to be true for everyone else.
      ### Hypothesis Testing